G-Boronad/Arduino-air-quality-analyser/readme.md

 * LED is connected on D3 plug on Grove shield

-## Start up:
+## Installation:
 - Install all librarys on Arduino.
 - You may need to set time and date on RTC module with RTC_set_time.ino sketch.
-- upload version1.ino sketch on to Mega board.
+- Upload version1.ino sketch on to Mega board.

 ## Functions:
 When the program is starting, you have to make a choice between three functions of the analyser: